 Make sure the links in the press release are of nofollow.
-Because, as I said you earlier, a large amount of links that too dofollow links can harm for your site.
+Because, as I said you earlier, a large amount of links that too dofollow links can harm your site.
 Added to that, there's a common misconception that nofollow links pass no ranking juice to your site.
-But the fact is that even nofollow links do pass some SEO juice to your site.
+But the fact is that even nofollow links some times, do pass some SEO juice to your site.

 Immediately after the press release, maybe after a day or so, pass some social signals to your niche blog.
 You can use free tools like JustRetweet, CoPromote, and KingdomLikes to accomplish the same.
 This is because, in order to justify the buzz for your site you need some social shares.
 It appears the buzz to be natural.
 Don't just blast tons of social signals just keep it handful.

 Moreover, it also does add some SEO benefit to your blog.

 Make sure to keep things natural, don't overdo anything.

 #5.
 Enhance onpage user interaction

 Google is stressing more and more on on-page user interaction.
 The metrics such as page dwell duration, bounce rate, etc. Google makes use of Google Analytics, Chrome Browser, and also detects Pogosticking.
 As you can see the above metrics give Google a clear picture of quality the of the content.

 During the initial days of your blogging site, make sure you work more on reducing bounce rate and increasing the time that visitors spend on your site.
 This is crucial for a new site, because as the Google sandbox is the incubation period, Google will have a close eye on your site.